About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 1. Air fry the tofu

-In a bowl, combine corn flour, salt and turmeric powder and mix them with a whisk or fork.
-Coat the tofu with oil (I use olive oil), then coat the tofu in the flour mix.
+In a bowl, combine corn flour, salt, and turmeric powder and mix them with a whisk or fork.
+Coat the tofu with oil (I use olive oil), then dip it in the flour mix.
 Transfer to the air fryer basket and air fry for 20 minutes at 200°C.

 Washed, dried, and cut carrots, cucumber, and Jicama into tiny Julienne cuts.
-You can either manually cut them or, for a shortcut, use a Julienne cutter.
+I use a Julienne cutter for a shortcut.

 3. Prepare the tofu for stuffing.

-Once the tofu is done, place it on a wire rack to cool for about 10 minutes, this helps keep them crispy.
+Once the tofus are cooked, place them on a wire rack to cool for about 10 minutes, this helps keep them crispy.

-Then halves the tofu diagonally and score halfway inside with the tip of your knife to make a pocket.
+Then cut the tofu diagonally into two parts and score halfway inside with the tip of your knife to make a pocket.

 4. Fill and serve!

 Gently press the top and bottom of the tofu to open the pocket, then stuff the vegetables inside.
-Serve next to the sauce and voila!
+Serve with the sauce and voila!

 How to make sweet garlic chili sauce